tessel/hardware/README.md

 * The module's peak (as opposed to average) current draw
 * The URL for the [Tessel website](https://tessel.io)

-Note that the Tessel's onboard 3.3V regulator is rated to 1A and that the typical base system requires beteween 150mA and 600mA depending on network usage and memory access.
+*Note:* the Tessel's onboard 3.3V regulator is rated to 1A and that the typical base system requires beteween 150mA and 600mA depending on network usage and memory access.
 Parts of the Tessel can also be powered off/put into sleep mode to reduce power consumption.

 ##GPIO Bank